microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-01.md

 ## Success Criteria

 1. `dt-orders-monolith` VM is visible under Manage -> Deployment Status -> OneAgents screen

-1. You are able to successfully identify
+1. You are can identify:
-    1) find performance metrics charts for CPU, memory and network utilization for the host
+    1) Performance metrics charts for CPU, memory and network utilization for the host
-    2) you are able to identify node.js and ApacheJmeter processes running on this host
+    2) node.js and ApacheJmeter processes running on this host
-    3) Identify how many and names of containers that are running on this host
+    3) how many and names of containers that are running on this host
-    4) Identify the Azure tags applied to this host
+    4) Azure tags applied to this host
 1. You have successfully identified downstream services used by frontend and Azure region of the host.

 1. You have successfully identified what the process technology for frontend service, identified top 5 requests web requests and created a multi-dimensional analysis view.